zsiki/ls/doc/source/usersguide.rst

 The SurveyingCalculation plug-in can be used on any computer on which QGIS 2.x can run.
-It was tested on Windows 7 and Fedora Linux, but it should work on other Windows versions or Linux distros .
-QGIS version 2.2, 2.4 and 2.6 were used for testing the plugin.
+It was tested on Windows 7 and Fedora Linux, but it should work on other Windows versions or Linux distros.
+QGIS version 2.2, 2.4, 2.6 and 2.8 were used for testing the plugin.

 The network adjustment and the free station calculation in the plug-in is based on the GNU Gama open source project. `GNU Gama <https://www.gnu.org/software/gama/>`_ must be installed separately to use these calculations.